 For starters, any diet that asks you to cut out whole food groups isn’t sustainable.
 You’re likely to lose out on vital nutrients in the process, too.

 Carbohydrates usually make up about 50 percent of our diet.
 However, while you might shrug at the idea of cutting out pastas and breads, it’s important to remember that carbs also come in other forms.
 Fruit, dairy, and starchy veggies are great sources of carbs, too.
-Cutting these out along with breads and pastas means missing out on vital nutrients, such as fiber, calcium, and vitamin E.
+Reducing these foods along with breads and pastas means missing out on vital nutrients, such as fiber, calcium, and vitamin E.